About DOUBLETREE BY HILTON HOTEL AQABA

-Situated on the southern tip of Jordan overlooking the Red Sea’s Gulf of Aqaba, DoubleTree by Hilton Aqaba is a 5 star hotel and centrally located in the heart of the business district in Aqaba, Jordan.
-King Hussein International Airport (AQJ) is less than 15 minutes from this Jordan hotel, where you will be welcomed with a DoubleTree chocolate chip walnut cookie.
+Situated on the southern tip of Jordan overlooking the Red Sea’s Gulf of Aqaba, DoubleTree by Hilton Aqaba is a 5-star hotel and centrally located in the heart of the business district in Aqaba, Jordan.
+King Hussein International Airport is less than 15 minutes from this Jordan hotel, where you will be welcomed with a DoubleTree chocolate chip walnut cookie.

 DoubleTree By Hilton Hotel Aqaba features contemporary Italian design, our spacious guest rooms and suites provide a peaceful retreat with views of the city or the Red Sea.
 Enjoy a 32-inch flat screen TV, complimentary WiFi and a large desk.
 Superior rooms provide private balconies furnishing stunning views of the Red Sea.

 ‘Jordan is spectacular, safe & friendly’ (The Guardian)

 If you’re a fan of ancient civilisations Jordan makes for a fascinating visit.
 The Arab nation is home to historic monuments, sprawling nature reserves and incredibly well-preserved archaeological sites.
 The jewel in the country’s crown is undoubtedly Petra.
 The ancient city is believed to have been settled as early as 9,000 BC and is notable for the intricacy of its stone structures, carved straight out of the rock.
 Jordan is best explored in the spring months before the ferocious Middle Eastern summer temperatures hit.